MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code-completions.md

 ### Installation

+The extension can be aquired at the following link: [IntelliCode Completions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode-completions)

 The extension is supported by Visual Studio Code November 2021 Release 1.63 or later.

-We recommend using the [IntelliCode Completions extension for VS Code]() together with the [main IntelliCode extension for VS Code]().

 ## Provide feedback